himanshusahni/himanshusahni.github.io/_posts/2017-12-26-reusability-in-ai.markdown

 So how well does this architecture do?
 Here are graphs for some composed tasks.
-On the x-axis is always number of training steps.
+On the x-axis is number of training steps.
-On the y-axis is either the average episodic reward or episode length over 50 evaluation runs.
+On the y-axis is the average episodic reward over 50 evaluation runs.

 <div class="container" style= "text-align: center; margin-bottom: 5pt;">
     <figure style= "display: inline-block;">